 During the whole course of ISWI 2023 you are insured.
 The Organising Committee will provide you with free health-, accident-, and third party- liability as well as legal protection.
 That fact also will be stated in your official invitation letter.

-We have a host program, where Ilmenau students and citizens voluntarily host the participants of our conference so that both sides can directly meet each other.
-Within the preceding conferences we made good experiences with this.
+We have a host program, where Ilmenau students and citizens voluntarily host the participants of our conference at their house/apartment.
+In previous conferences we had good experiences with this, because both sides can meet each other and get to know each other throughout the week.
 Often, the hosts and the participants become close friends.
+You will meet your host at the check-in.
+Breakfast will be provided at the host’s place.

-We will provide an online forum, where the participants and hosts can contact and find each other before the start of the conference.
-But due to our experience the most participants will find their host at the arrival in Ilmenau, where the Organising Committee will assist every participant in finding a host.
+We will provide an online platform (i.e. discord), where the participants and hosts can contact and find each other before the start of the conference.
+But in our experience most participants will find their host upon arrival in Ilmenau, where the Organising Committee will assist every participant in finding a host.
 So don’t worry if you do not find a host before your travel.
-We will inform you as soon as the forum is online.
+We will inform you as soon as the platform is online.

 Ilmenau weather can be very capricious.
 One minute, the sun may be shining and five minutes later, it may start to rain.
 So when you pack, bring both – clothes for warm and sunny as well as for cold and rainy weather.
 (If you want to pack light, remember you can always wear clothes in layers when it’s cold.)
 Bring a pair of comfortable walking shoes, too, if you plan to go hiking in the forests around Ilmenau or participate in the sports event.